mosaia-development/mosaia-node-sdk/README.md

 - Get and manage Mosaia Apps
 - Manage agent and group bots
 - Agent inference
+- **AI Model Management** - Create, update, and manage AI models with chat completion support
+- **Client Management** - OAuth client registration and management
+- **Comprehensive Testing** - Full test coverage for all API endpoints

+> **Note**: Some API endpoints may not be fully implemented on all server instances.
+The SDK includes comprehensive error handling and will gracefully handle 404 responses for unimplemented endpoints.

 ## Getting Started
 ### Installation